cocode/TrekBASIC/documentation/task_list.md

 ### Benchmarks in Basic
 Anything in BASIC is runnable on all versions, and should be moved to the basic_test_suite.

-Benchmark all probably could be used for tests.
+We have a benchmark directory, all of them probably could be used for tests.